cs-329-project/Austin-bike-project/FINAL PROJECT FILES/README.md

 ## Data files in the data folder

+bike_use.csv - Used in Membership Ride Duration with Weather.ipynb to load in specific B-Cycle data with the Checkout Date column reformatted into a DateTime type.

+austin_weather.csv - Used in Membership Ride Duration with Weather.ipynb to load in Austin weather data that is then feature engineered in the notebook.

 ## Data exploration

 Cleaned_Data_Exploration.ipynb - Data exploration / visualization.
 Shows usage per day of the week, usage by month, distribution of ride duration, distribution of checkout time.
 Also shows bad kiosks (and removes these from the dataset).